aki-null/GaussianBlurURP/README.md

 It is highly recommended to use this variation if you have access to a temporary texture to ping-pong buffer.

-The number of texture samples needed for each pass is radius + 1.
+The number of texture samples needed for each pass is `radius + 1`.

 For example, a 5x5 kernel has a radius of 2, which means 3 texture samples are needed for each pass.